 - The Low and High Glucose Alarms should not be used exclusively to detect low or high glucose conditions.
 The glucose alarms should always be used along with your current glucose, glucose trend arrow and glucose graph. - Low and High Glucose Alarm levels are different from your Target Glucose Range values.
 Low and High Glucose Alarms tell you when your glucose has passed the level that you set in the alarm.
 Your Target Glucose Range is displayed on glucose graphs in the App and used to calculate your Time In Range. - Make sure that your smartphone is near you.
 The Sensor itself will not issue alarms. - If the Sensor is not communicating with the App, you will not receive glucose alarms, and you may miss detecting low glucose or high glucose episodes.
-You will see the esymbol on the screen when the Sensor is not communicating with the App.
-Make sure that the Signal Loss Alarm is on so that you will be notified if your Sensor has not communicated with the App for 20 minutes. - If you see the \P or \P symbol, this means that you are not getting glucose alarms because of one or more of the following: - Bluetooth is OFF - Bluetooth access for the App is OFF - App notifications are OFF - Sensor is not communicating with the App - Lock Screen and Banner alerts or Notification sounds are OFF - Override Do Not Disturb is turned on for an alarm but you have not allowed Critical Alerts.
+You will see the error symbol on the screen when the Sensor is not communicating with the App.
+Make sure that the Signal Loss Alarm is on so that you will be notified if your Sensor has not communicated with the App for 20 minutes. - If you see the $\overset{P}{=}$ or $\overset{P}{=}$ symbol, this means that you are not getting glucose alarms because of one or more of the following: - Bluetooth is OFF - App notifications are OFF - Nearby Devices permission for the App is OFF.
+This permission is required for Android 12 and above. - Alarms & reminders permission for the App is OFF.
+This permission is required for Android 12 and above. - Sensor is not communicating with the App - Lock Screen notifications or Notification sounds are OFF - Channel notifications or Sound and Pop-up notifications are OFF - Battery optimisation is ON